 Idaho has a procedure that allows inheritors to skip probate altogether when 1) there is no real property that needs to be probated, and 2) the value of all personal property left behind is less than a certain amount.
 All an inheritor has to do is prepare a short document, stating that he or she is entitled to a certain asset.
 This document, signed under oath, is called an affidavit.
 When the person or institution holding the property -- for example, a bank where the deceased person had an account -- gets the affidavit and a copy of the death certificate, it releases the asset.

 The out-of-court affidavit procedure is available in Idaho if the fair market value of all personal property subject to probate, wherever located, less liens and encumbrances, is $100,000 or less.
 This option is not available for estates that include real property (like a home or land), unless that real property avoids probate through a living trust or right of survivorship (like joint tenancy).
 When the affidavit process is used, there is a 30-day waiting period.
+The department of health and welfare can make a claim for medical assistance amounts it provided for the deceased person against the amount requested in the affidavit.
 Idaho Code § § 15-3-1201 and following.

 Idaho has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.